PowerClerk Support Center

 Video Guides

-This video guide will demonstrate how to build a standard web adaptor that allows a customer to validate themselves.
+This video guide will demonstrate how to build a web connector that allows a customer to validate themselves.

 A full list of all Video Guides can also be found here.